THE BEST DAIRY FREE, GUT LOVING, COCONUT YOGURT RECIPE

 1 teaspoon of white sugar

 1 tablespoon (10 grams) of premium gelatin powder

-Yogurt starter culture or probiotic capsule
+Yoghurt starter culture or probiotic capsule

 - Add your preferred starter culture and gently whisk it in.
-NOTE: if you over heated the coconut cream you must wait until the temperature is within the range above.
+NOTE: if you over heated the coconut milk you must wait until the temperature is within the range above.
 Adding live cultures to hot liquid will kill the bacteria.

 - Put the lid firmly on the glass yogurt jar and place into your yogurt maker.

 - Pour water slowly into the base.
 (The water must not be filled over the ‘tall line’ indicated on the inside wall of the maker).
 Then place the cover lid on top.

 - Use the digital control panel to set the temperature to 38° C, the time to 24 hours and then press ‘confirm’ to begin incubation.

 - When complete, the yoghurt will be warm, runny and separated.
 Place the jar in the fridge for at least 6 hours to set.
 The gelatin will set the coconut water and cream into two layers.
 This is normal.

 - Whisk with a spoon or a stick blender to incorporate.